A Summary of Consumer Information Disclosures

 Information about Federal Student Loans is available online through Federal Student Aid’s website https://studentaid.ed.gov/sa/types/loans.
 Other helpful information about borrowing student loans while attending Anderson University is available at Financial Aid Loans.

-Information about Federal Student Loan Repayment, Deferment, Forbearance, and Forgiveness is available online at the Federal Student Aid website https://studentaid.ed.gov/.
-Entrance Counseling, Exit Counseling, and Repayment Estimation tools are available at https://studentloans.gov.
+Information about Federal Student Loan Repayment, Deferment, Forbearance, Forgiveness, Entrance Counseling, Exit Counseling, Annual Student Loan Acknowledgment (ASLA), and Repayment Estimation tools are available online at the Federal Student Aid website https://studentaid.ed.gov/.

 Federal Direct Loans have several repayment options.
 The following is a sample loan repayment schedule based on Direct Subsidized and Direct Unsubsidized Loan debt totaling $27,000 at a 5.0% interest rate.
 This example uses the Standard 10 Year Repayment Plan.